smarticoai/public-api/docs/api/interfaces/TMissionOrBadge.md

 > `optional` **max\_completion\_count?**: `number`

 Max number of times the user can complete a mission in case if mission type is Recurring upon completion.
-NULL equals infinite.
+NULL equals infinite (still recurring — not "no cap disables recurring").

 ***